ykud/tm1bench/README.md

 1. Pull the `tm1bench` branch of this repository to your tm1 server (ideally an empty one, but it's not necessary)
 2. Run `tm1bench Setup` with the parameters of how many elements you want in the dimensions and how much data to have in sales cube (as a rule of thumb, 10 million cells translate to 100 Mb RAM Sales cube)
+3. Run `tm1bench Run tests` -- it will execute the tests and record results in tm1server.log file
-3. After you're done run `tm1bench Cleanup` and it'll remove all the generated objects.
+4. After you're done run `tm1bench Cleanup` and it'll remove all the generated objects.
 It will delete the TI process files, but they will still be visible until a model restart.